src-dbgr/thebotanists/README.md

 ## Initial implementation

-Since the project is on hold the website will be discontinued
+Since the project is on hold, we are discontinuing the website.

 ## Visit online